 We were also excited to receive a distance award: it didn't quite match the one from GT-11, but it was, nonetheless, very much appreciated.
 After a quick tour of the Hospitality Suite, we packed and hit the sack for an early departure with Hal Roeth to Berne, NY, near Albany.
 We had managed the entire trip to this point without having to erect the hood.
 But a mile from Hal's house, the skies opened up, and we had a quick "top-up" exercise.
 We arrived drenched, but enjoyed hot coffee and wonderful cranberry scones that Hal's lovely wife, Monique, had prepared for us.
 We enjoyed their hospitality, learned about Monique's goats, teased the German Shepherd, and viewed Hal's HO train setup.

 By morning the rain had stopped, and we were off across the state of NY.
 It was so tempting to stop at all of the antique shops, especially across the top of the Finger Lakes.
-We were already looking forward to NAMGAR at the Glen.
+We were already looking forward to NAMGAR at the Glen not too far from here.
 En-route to Niagara Falls, we stopped for 30 minutes at the Jell-O Museum in LeRoy, NY.
 It was an interesting little museum.
 Although Jell-O is no longer made in LeRoy, the process is discussed through displays and photographs of the process.
 Now Diane understands why she won't eat America's most favorite desert.

 Diane Delivers Jell-O